ForCheetos/fCheetos/About.md

 - ForLastRefund

 ## Status:
-- Europe - Testing
+- Europe - No Information
-- Asia - Unsafe
+- Asia - No Information
-- America - Safe
+- America - No Information
 - TW/HK/MO - No Support!
 Use at your own risk!

 ### Special thanks to: